Updates: Nebraska 1st Congressional District Special Election

 The race tightens a little more, but Pansing Brooks still leads 54% to 46%.
 Pansing Brooks is leading in Lancaster and Sarpy Counties.
 Flood is ahead in all other counties.
 351 of 414 counties now have partial results in.

 The race has tightened a little with 324 of 414 precincts partially reporting, but Pansing Brooks still leads Mike Flood 56% to 44%.
-Pansing Brooks is doing well in Lancaster County while Flood leads in Madison County.
+Pansing Brooks is doing well in Lancaster County, her home county, while Flood leads in Madison County, his home county.

 The first release of votes from the Secretary of State's office show Democrat Patty Pansing Brooks taking an early lead over Republican Mike Flood.

-Voters in Nebraska's First Congressional District went to the polls Tuesday for a special election to replace Rep. Jeff Fortenberry, who resigned after being convicted of lying to the FBI.
+Voters in Nebraska's 1st Congressional District went to the polls Tuesday for a special election to replace Rep. Jeff Fortenberry, who resigned after being convicted of lying to the FBI.

 Republican Mike Flood faced off against Democrat Patty Pansing Brooks.
 Both candidates are Nebraska state senators.
 The polls are now closed and the votes are being tabulated.
 We will have updates throughout the evening on our website and on-air.